-Chemical Breath Tests for BAC Level: (continued)
+Chemical Breath Tests for Alcohol Concentration: (continued)

 Other Information: (continued)

 II.
 There is case law that appears to hold that a "forced" test may be administered if their is probable cause to believe that a driver has committed a DWI offense and they have refused to submit to a chemical test.
 State v.
 Baker, 502 A.2d 489 (Me.
 1985)

-Chemical Tests of Other Substances for BAC Level Which Are Authorized Under the Implied Consent Law:
+Chemical Tests of Other Substances for Alcohol Concentration Which Are Authorized Under the Implied Consent Law:

-Yes 29 MRSA §13121 Yes 29 MRSA §13121
+Blood: Yes 29 MRSA §1312 1

+Urine: Yes 29 MRSA §1312'

+Other: None

+Adjudication of DWI Charges:

+Mandatory Adjudication Law (Yes/No): No

-Anti-Plea Bargaining Statute (Yes/No): Pre-Sentencing Investigation Law (PSI)
+Anti-Plea Bargaining Statute (Yes/No): No

-(Yes/No):.
+Pro-Sentencing Investigation Law (PSI)

+(Yes/No): No

+Sanctions for Refusal to Submit to a

+Chemical Test:

+Refusal to Take a Preliminary Breath Test:

+Criminal Sanctions (Fine/Jail): N/A

+Administrative Licensing Action

+(Susp/Rev): N/A

+Other: N/A

+Refusal to Take Implied Consent

+Chemical Test:

+Criminal Sanction (Fine/Jail): None

+Administrative Licensing Action

+(Susp/Rev): lst refusal- Susp-180 dy

+· · · · ·

-1st refusal- Susp-180 dys2 (A restricted license may be issued after the first 90 dys which are mandatory 29 MRSA §1312-D(5)); Subsequent refusal (w/n 6 yrs)-Susp for 1 yr (mandatory) 29 MRSA §1312(2) For failure to submit to a mandatory chemical test-Susp-1 yr (mandatory) 29 MRSA §1312(11)(D)
+Ist refusal- Susp-180 dys2 (A restricted license may be issued after the first 90 dys which are mandatory 29 MRSA §1312-D(5)); Subsequent refusal (w/n 6 yrs)-Susp for 1 yr2 (mandatory) 29 MRSA §1312(2) For failure to submit to a mandatory chemical test-Susp-1 yr2 (mandatory) 29 MRSA §1312(11)(D)

-&lt;sup>1A breath test is administered unless it is unreasonable to give such test.
-29 MRSA §1312 However, under 29 MRSA §1312(6-A), a person has a "duty" to submit to either a blood or urine test to determine a category of drug in the person's system and the concentration of such drug, if a law enforcement officer has probable cause to believe that the person was under the influence of a specific category of drug.
+1A breath test is administered unless it is unreasonable to give such test.
+29 MRSA \$1312 However, under 29 MRSA \$1312(6-A), a person has a 'duty' to submit to either a blood or urine test to determine a category of drug in the person's system and the concentration of such drug, if a law enforcement officer has probable cause to believe that the person was under the influence of a specific category of drug.

-A person under 21 years old, who refuses to submit to a chemical test, where there is probable cause that they were driving with a BAC level of 0.02 or more, is subject to mandatory suspension for 1 year.
+2A person under 21 years old, who refuses to submit to a chemical test, where there is probable cause that they were driving with a BAC \geq 0.02, is subject to mandatory suspension for 1 yr.
 29 MRSA §2241-G(2)(C)

 If negligence was involved in the related death as well as alc./drugs, the suspension for refusal is 3 consecutive yrs (mandatory) and is in addition to any other suspension that may be imposed for refusal to submit to a chemical test.
 29 MRSA §1313-B

 Sanctions for Refusal to Submit to a Chemical Test: (continued)

+Other:

 For a refusal to submit to a mandatory chemical test, a person's vehicle's registration/certerficate of title may be suspended.
-29 MRSA §2241(1)(N)
+29 MRSA 2241(1)(N) Sanctions Following a Conviction for a DWI Offense: